t-freger/ram/docs/docs/features/ml-hardware-acceleration.md

 ## Setup

 1. If you do not already have it, download the latest [`hwaccel.ml.yml`][hw-file] file and ensure it's in the same folder as the `docker-compose.yml`.
-2. In the `docker-compose.yml` under `immich-machine-learning`, uncomment the `extends` section and change `cpu` to the appropriate backend.
+2. In the `docker-compose.yml` under `ram-machine-learning`, uncomment the `extends` section and change `cpu` to the appropriate backend.
-3. Still in `immich-machine-learning`, add one of -[armnn, cuda, openvino] to the `image` section's tag at the end of the line.
+3. Still in `ram-machine-learning`, add one of -[armnn, cuda, openvino] to the `image` section's tag at the end of the line.
-4. Redeploy the `immich-machine-learning` container with these updated settings.
+4. Redeploy the `ram-machine-learning` container with these updated settings.

 #### Single Compose File

 Some platforms, including Unraid and Portainer, do not support multiple Compose files as of writing.
-As an alternative, you can "inline" the relevant contents of the [`hwaccel.ml.yml`][hw-file] file into the `immich-machine-learning` service directly.
+As an alternative, you can "inline" the relevant contents of the [`hwaccel.ml.yml`][hw-file] file into the `ram-machine-learning` service directly.

 For example, the `cuda` section in this file is: